U.S. defence chief, in first, visits China's aircraft carrier

 | QINGDAO, China

-QINGDAO, China U.S. Defence Secretary Chuck Hagel took a two-hour tour around China's sole aircraft carrier on Monday, in an unprecedented opening by Beijing to a potent symbol of its military power.
+QINGDAO, China U.S. Defense Secretary Chuck Hagel visited China's sole aircraft carrier on Monday in an unprecedented opening by normally secretive Beijing to a potent symbol of its military buildup.

-The carrier visit came at the start of Hagel's three day trip to China, his first as defence secretary, and was described by one U.S. official travelling with him as an apparently genuine gesture of transparency by the People's Liberation Army (PLA).
+A U.S. official said the visit to the carrier the Liaoning, at a port in the northern city of Qingdao, lasted about two hours.
+No other details were immediately available.

-Hagel's tour of the Liaoning gave him a close-up look at the carrier's flight deck, medical facilities and living quarters and also allowed him to speak directly with Chinese sailors.
+The official believed Hagel was the first official visitor from outside China to be allowed on board the Liaoning, although that could not be immediately confirmed.

-"We didn't see every space aboard the ship.
-But, yes, we felt this was an honest, genuine effort to be open about this brand new capability that they're trying to develop," said one U.S. official, speaking on condition of anonymity.
+China's Defence Ministry confirmed the visit would happen but did not provide details.

-The official said Hagel was the first official visitor from outside China to be allowed on board the Liaoning, although that could not be immediately confirmed.
+Chinese security experts said Beijing could be trying to quell U.S. criticism that it was not transparent about its military modernisation.

 The 60,000-tonne Liaoning, a Soviet-era vessel bought from Ukraine in 1998 and re-fitted in a Chinese shipyard, is seen as a symbol of China's growing naval power and ambition for greater global influence.